 Unlike the Hepburn method, this approach comes naturally to native Japanese speakers and makes perfect sense if you know and speak the language.
-The system was invented by the physicist Aikitsu Tanakadate (田中館 愛橘) in 1885 and was intended to replace the Hepburn system of romanization.
+The system was invented by physicist Aikitsu Tanakadate (田中館 愛橘) in 1885 to replace the Hepburn romanization system.

-“Kunrei-Shiki” means “Instruction’s style” in Japanese.
-Except for a few spelling variations, “Kunrei-Shiki” is nearly identical to Nihon-Shiki.
-As a result, this approach is geared for native Japanese speakers as well.
-After World War II, the system was established to modernize the “Nihon-Shiki” system, and it was adopted in 1937, while the Japanese government was debating whether to employ the “Nihon-Shiki” or Hepburn systems.
+“Kunrei-Shiki” means “style of teaching” in Japanese.
+Except for a few spelling variations, Kunrei-Shiki is almost identical to Nihon-Shiki.
+As a result, this approach is also intended for native Japanese speakers.
+After World War II, the system was created to modernize the “Nihon-Shiki” system, and it was adopted in 1937 while the Japanese government was debating whether to adopt the “Nihon-Shiki” or the Hepburn system.

 In other words, the system simply made “Nihon-shiki” more up-to-date as the Japanese language changed.
-“Kunrei-Shiki” also takes inspiration from the Hepburn system and it Romanizes the Japanese particles はをへ as wa, e, and o, the same way that the Hepburn system does.
+“Kunrei-Shiki” also takes inspiration from the Hepburn system, and it romanizes the Japanese particles はをへ as wa, e, and o, just as the Hepburn system does.
 “Kunrei-Shiki” is the romanization system used by most of today’s Japanese youth.
-It’s the most up-to-date romanization method for native Japanese speakers.
+It’s the most up-to-date method of romanization for native Japanese speakers.

-The key difference between the three systems, it becomes evident that “Hepburn system” makes more use of sounds that are common in Western languages.
-“Kunrei and Nihon-system” may be confusing to an English speaker, but it will make perfect sense to a native Japanese speaker.
+The main difference between the three systems is that the “Hepburn system” makes more use of sounds that are common in Western languages.
+“Kunrei and Nihon system” may be confusing to an English speaker, but will make perfect sense to a native Japanese speaker.

 What is the good aspect of Romaji?